RENDING THE VEIL

 *“but I have known you;” Christ fully awakened.
 “Have known that you sent me,” speaks to the disciples themselves.

-*“I made your name known to them;” Jesus often referred to the Father, implying to Pharisees, scribes, and Sadducees that they are overseen, that God perceives them, knows them.
+*“I made your name known to them;” Jesus often referred to the Father, implying to Pharisees, scribes, and Sadducees that they are overseen, that God perceives them and also knows them.

-*“I will continue to make it known,” asserts continuation, building foundation, conviction in some cases, and points to honor toward God.
+*“I will continue to make it known,” asserts continuation, building foundation, conviction in some cases, and points to honorable actions toward God.

 *Jesus finishes with love, “so that the love with which you have loved me may be in them, and I myself shall be united with them.”
 This statement is signatory, pronouncing love as the final culmination of all spoken beforehand.
 Implies the final growth of the fruit to be harvested, the great awakening, or the greatest of awakenings, love preeminent within the affairs of men.